garden-io/garden/docs/misc/troubleshooting.md

 Garden does create the ingress at the Kubernetes level.
 However, it does not print the ingresses with the CLI output and the Garden command call won't work.
 This is a [known issue](https://github.com/garden-io/garden/issues/718).

-Pinging the service will still work and you'll see the Ingress resource if you run `kubectl get ingress --namespace <my-namspace>`.
+Pinging the service will still work, and you'll see the Ingress resource if you run `kubectl get ingress --namespace <my-namspace>`.

 ### A deployment is failing with: `<release-name> has no deployed releases`.